 The four main knee braces to briefly outline with patients are:

-- There are then functional braces, which give support to knees that are already injured.
+- There are then functional braces, which support knees that are already injured.

-When should I use a knee support and how do I put it on?
+When should I use a knee support and how should I put it on?

 Timing is everything, as they say, and it’s especially crucial when it comes to wearing a knee brace.
 That’s why it’s very important to help patients understand all the ins and outs of how to properly use a knee brace, including the logistics of putting on the product.